malon43/entropy-visualization/Python/README.md

 ### Change output method to CSV
     ./script.py --method csv disk.img
 ### Output method arguments
+#### scanning
+Visualizes image as a png image.
+Each sector as a pixel order from left to right.

+`--output-file out.png`
+will set the output file out out.png

+`--width 2048`
+will set the resulting image width to 2048 pixels

+#### scan-blocks
+Same as **scanning**, but the sectors are grouped in blocks of defined size.

+`--output-file out.png`
+will set the output file out out.png

+`--scan-block-size 64`
+will set the size of the side of the blocks to 64 pixels

+`--width 2048`
+will set the resulting image width to 2048 pixels, needs to be divisible by scan-block-size

+#### hilbert-curve
+Same as **scanning**, but the order of sectors follows the [Hilbert Curve](https://en.wikipedia.org/wiki/Hilbert_curve)

+`--output-file out.png`
+will set the output file out out.png

 #### sample-output
 `--output-file out.txt`
 will set the output file to out.txt